Hypothetical StarCraft: Brood War Balance Patch

 - Lockdown energy cost reduced from 100 to 75

 Based on how the game was put together, ghosts were meant to help counter large mechanical units.
-The problem is, the research for lockdown costs too much and takes too much time, and it takes a while before a ghost reaches 100 energy.
-The proposed changes to lockdown also make the energy upgrade more useful since ghosts can cast lockdown shortly after being built and an idle ghost accumulates enough energy for 3 lockdowns instead of 2 lockdowns (but the player must decide between 3 lockdowns or 2 lockdowns + cloaking on a full energy ghost).
+The problem is, the research for lockdown is an expensive upgrade, and it takes a while before a ghost reaches 100 energy.
+The proposed change to lockdown also makes the energy upgrade more useful since ghosts can cast lockdown shortly after being built and an idle ghost accumulates enough energy for 3 lockdowns instead of 2 lockdowns (but the player must decide between 3 lockdowns or 2 lockdowns + cloaking on a full energy ghost).
 Against Protoss, ghosts can still be countered by High Templar Psionic Storm and Dark Archon Feedback (or Maelstrom), all of which outrange lockdown.

 The damage increase will also make ghosts a viable late game harassment unit.
-Two ghosts can effectively harass worker lines.
-Against Zerg, the medic changes would introduce a ghost-medic strategy in which medics can temporarily blind lone overlords while the ghosts attack workers.
+Two ghosts can effectively harass worker lines if they've been upgraded.
+Against Zerg, this could yield a ghost-medic strategy in which medics can blind lone overlords while the ghosts attack workers.
 The Zerg can counter this strategy by using spore colonies, which are immune to optical flare, to spot for cloaked ghosts.

-These changes would also make ghosts a more viable counter to mutalisk harassment as a single ghost would now require 6 to 7 shots to kill a mutalisk.
+These changes would also make ghosts a more viable counter to mutalisk harassment as a single ghost would now require approximately 8 shots to kill a mutalisk (without upgrades).

 Wraith: